AndreiG16/Excel-Bike-Sales-Dashboard/README.md

 # Excel-Bike-Sales-Dashboard
 This is an Excel Dashboard using Pivot Tables to display the different data and details about the customers.
+I also added some slicers, to be able to filter the data and make it easier to recognize patterns.